 Gateway to College

-High school students who have disengaged from non-traditional high school have an opportunity to complete high school requirements in a college environment.
+High school students who have disengaged from a nontraditional high school setting have an opportunity to complete high school requirements in a college environment.

 Your MCC student email is provided to you free of charge.
-To use your email, visit www.mccneb.edu, click on the My Way link (top right corner or under the "Resources" column), log into MyWay.
+To use your email log into MyWay.

 Need help logging in MyWay?
-Click here for instructions.
+Click here for more instructions.

 Class schedules, registration statements, invoices and other information are sent to your student email account rather than through the U.S. Postal Service.
 Communication via student email provides the opportunity to save paper and help create a sustainable environment.